-Mathematical foundations of elementary school mathematica curriculum, including problem solving, principles of whole numbers, integers, rational numbars, ratios, proportions and percentages.
+Mathematical foundations of elementary school mathematics curriculum. including problem solving, principles of whole numbers, integers, rational numbers, ratios, proportions and percentages.
 Emphasizes the use of models and manipulatives to increase understanding of the mathematical concepts.
 Pre- or co-requisite: MAT 142 or higher.
 Three lecture.

-Mathematics for Elementary Teachers II Mathematical foundations of the elementary school mathematics curriculum including measurement, geometry, probability and statistics.
-Emphasizes the use of models and manipulatives measurement, geometry, probability and statistics Emphasizes the use of models and manipulatives to increase understanding of the mathematical concepts.
+Mathematics for Elementary Teachers II

+Mathematical foundations of the elementary school mathematics curriculum including measurement, geometry, probability and statistics.
+Emphasizes the use of models and manipulatives to increase understanding of the mathematical concepts.
 Prerequisite: MAT 130.
 Three lecture.